 Board of Certification in Emergency Medicine (BCEM)

-The emergency medicine board certification exams offered by the American Board of Physician Specialties® (ABPS) enable a successful candidate to present to the public as a qualified medical specialist in emergency medicine.
-Successfully completing the exams indicates mastery of emergency medicine experience and knowledge, as well as a professional commitment to adhere to the ABPS Medical Code of Ethics.
+The emergency medicine board certification exams offered by the American Board of Physician Specialties® (ABPS) enables a successful candidate to present to the public as a qualified medical specialist in emergency medicine.
+Successfully completion of the exams indicates mastery of emergency medicine experience and knowledge, as well as a professional commitment to adhere to the ABPS Medical Code of Ethics.

 To be eligible to apply for initial board certification in emergency medicine, an applicant must first satisfy the general requirements of the ABPS.
-These include being a graduate of a recognized U.S., Canadian, or international allopathic or osteopathic college of medicine, and holding a valid and unrestricted license to practice medicine in the United States, its territories, or Canada.
+These include being a graduate of a recognized U.S. or Canadian allopathic or osteopathic college of medicine and holding a valid and unrestricted license to practice medicine in the United States, its territories, or Canada.

 The Board of Certification in Emergency Medicine (BCEM) has its own eligibility requirements that include:

 - Completing an ACGME- or AOA-accredited residency, or a residency recognized by the Royal College of Physicians and Surgeons of Canada (RCPSC), in emergency medicine